FriendsOfSymfony/FOSOAuthServerBundle/README.md

 ## TODO

 - More tests
-- Add model classes for OAuth2AuthCode, OAuth2RefreshToken
+- Add model classes for OAuth2RefreshToken
-- Add methods for authorization_code and refresh_token authorization types in the default storage adapter
+- Add methods for refresh_token authorization types in the default storage adapter
 - Add a default controler for the /authorize endpoint

 ## Credits